Constraining the Fluctuating Gunn-Peterson Approximation Using Lyman-$\alpha$ Forest Tomography at $z=2$: Results and discussion

 To measure this tilt more quantitatively, we fit a straight line to the distributions for the smoothed density range of $1 \leq \delta_{\rm DM} \leq 3$.
 The resulting fits are shown as the dotted lines in Figure~\ref{fig:lyadm_indiv} and the values of the slopes are given in the bottom left corner of each panel.
 Generally, the FGPA contours have a slope around $\alpha\sim-0.08$, whereas the hydrodynamical contours are in the range of $-0.035 \lesssim \alpha \lesssim -0.038$ for simulations with feedback prescriptions.
-Nyx, which does not model feedback, yields a slightly shallower slope of $\alpha = -0.044$.
+Nyx, which does not model feedback, yields a slightly steeper slope of $\alpha = -0.044$.
 The FGPA transmission-density relation from Nyx has a slightly steeper slope than the other simulations.
-This is a consequence of using the smoothed baryon velocity field in generating the FGPA there, resulting in a slight over-smoothing of the velocities compared to the case of skewers generated with the smoothed DM velocity field.\\
+This is a consequence of using the baryon velocity field in generating the FGPA.
+We found that using baryon velocities for the other simulations, similarly steepened the FGPA distribution.
+Since the DM density field is observationally more easily available, we mainly consider the FGPA curves of EAGLE and Illustris(TNG) when comparing the slopes to the hydrodynamical distribution, but keep the Nyx FGPA curves for completeness.\\

 In Figure~\ref{fig:lyadm_all}, we plot the transmission-density relationships from the various hydrodynamical simulations onto the same axes, together with the FGPA distribution based on TNG100-1.
 There is remarkable agreement between all the distributions at $\delta_{\rm DM}<0$, attesting to the consistency of the photoionization equilibrium physics at low matter densities.
 Although the differences for the simulations with feedback are small, a weak trend with the strength of the feedback can be seen, where the simulation with no feedback (Nyx) has the steepest slope among the hydrodynamical models, while the strongest feedback (Illustris) yields the flattest slope at high densities. \\